 Subsequently AOPA President Phil Boyer asked Rol to serve on the founding board of the new Alliance for Aviation Across America during its initial phases, in order to emphasize the value of charitable aviation in service to the Nation.

 Currently Rol serves as Executive Director of the Wolf Aviation Fund, a nonprofit foundation which provides grants and disseminates information supporting general aviation and improving the public's understanding of it.
-More than 350 grants have been awarded to date.
+Almost 400 grants have been awarded to date.

 Additional information posted periodically: send an email and we'll notify you of changes!